 - Raw meat contains risks harmful bacteria, including Salmonella, Campylobacter, E Coli O157: H7, Clostridium perfringens, Clostridium botulinum Staphylococcus aureus.
 These bacteria can not only affect your dog but human members of the house too

 - Intestinal blockages caused by chunks of undigested bone

-- At home raw feeding is time-consuming
+- At home, feeding a raw diet is time-consuming.

 - Inconvenient, especially if you travel with your dog

 The trouble with pros and cons

 It’s easy to write a list of pros and cons but even easier to come up with an argument against each point.
 There really isn’t a full-proof case for or against feeding your pet a raw diet.

 Our advice is to buy the best quality food you can afford for your dog.
 If you feed your dog kibble or canned food, ensure you read and understand the ingredient list.
 Stay away from products with unnecessary additives and those that are heavy on grains.
 Learning to read a dog food label ensures that you know what your dog’s eating.

 If you opt for an at-home raw food diet, buy your meat from a reputable source and if you are buying pre-packaged raw food, research the ingredients and manufacturer thoroughly to ensure the quality of the products, and you are providing everything your dog needs to stay healthy.

 What’s best for my dog?